zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/set-up-oracle-data-safe-environment.md

 ## Introduction

-The following steps are intended for a tenancy administrator to set up an Oracle Data Safe environment for a regular Oracle Cloud user.
+The following steps are intended for a tenancy administrator.
+The steps show you how to set up an Oracle Data Safe environment for a regular Oracle Cloud user.

 ### Objectives
 - Create a cloud account for a regular Oracle Cloud user
-- Create a user group for Oracle Data Safe users
+- Create a user group and add the user to the group
 - Create or dedicate a compartment for a regular Oracle Cloud user
 - Create a policy for the regular Oracle Cloud user that enables the user to manage the compartment
 - Enable Oracle Data Safe in a region of your tenancy
-- Grant all Oracle Data Safe privileges to the Oracle Data Safe user group
+- Grant all Oracle Data Safe privileges to the user group

 ### Prerequisites
-- A tenancy administrator account in your tenancy.
+- You require a tenancy administrator account to complete this setup.

 ### Assumptions